This article aims to provide extra guidance when using Google verification with Connect for Chromebooks.

 You may find your users see a block page instead of the startup page.
 This is because Google prioritizes user authentication over the launching of third party apps, and therefore the Connect for Chromebooks extension does not know the user is authenticated and blocks access.
 In this scenario, the Connect for Chromebooks icon is gray but only for a matter of seconds before everything is started normally.

-- Grant Google permission to view the user's email address see How do I use the Connect for Chromebooks Client Login Page as a Chromebook Startup Page?
+- Grant Google permission to view the user's email address, see our knowledge base article, Granting Google Verification with the Client Login Page.

 - Open a Chrome browser.
 You should see the Connect for Chromebooks icon in the browser's icon tray in the top right.